 legal resources necessary to hold negligent facilities accountable.

 Do you suspect that your loved one is being mistreated while living in a Harford County nursing facility?
 Are you concerned that their facility-acquired bedsores or injuries from a fall could have been prevented had the staff followed the established protocols?
-If so, contact the Maryland Nursing Home Law Center Attorneys now for immediate legal intervention.
+If so, contact our nursing home abuse network of attorneys in Maryland now for immediate legal intervention.

 Let our team of lawyers work on your family’s behalf to ensure you receive monetary compensation for your damages.
 We will use the law to hold those responsible for the harm legally and financially accountable.Bel Air Health and Rehabilitation Center